 Since a canvas is a delicate item, you’ll want to take all the necessary steps to protect it during transit.
 The best way to do this is to include plenty of packing material inside your box.
 You can use different types of packing material such as packing paper, tape, bubble wrap, and foam sheets to cover the canvas.
 We’ve outlined some simple steps to follow below:

 - Cover your entire canvas with packing paper, taping it so that no part of the canvas is exposed

 - Wrap the whole canvas in a couple of layers of bubble wrap and tape it so that it stays in place

 - If you have any more room, tape on another layer of foam sheets for additional protection

 Here’s the bottom line: you don’t want anything to tear or rip your canvas before it reaches its destination.
 Using the kinds of packing material mentioned above is the best way you can keep that from happening.

 Pro Tip: You’ll want to find a new, corrugated cardboard box that fits your canvas as snugly as possible.
 Canvases come in a slightly weird shape, so you may want to invest in custom packaging for your packages.
 Visit our Reviews page for some recommendations for custom packaging companies!

 Don’t Forget the Insurance

-When you buy postage online with shipping software, certain mail classes like Priority Mail come with $100 of built-in USPS insurance.
-However, First Class Package does not.
-Therefore, we always recommend that you purchase additional shipping insurance in case your canvas takes damage during transit or is lost.
+When you buy postage online with shipping software, certain mail classes like USPS Ground Advantage and Priority Mail come with $100 of built-in USPS insurance.
+However, this is all the coverage you receive from USPS for these services.
+Therefore, we always recommend purchasing additional shipping insurance in case your canvas takes damage during transit or is lost.
 It will only cost you a couple of extra bucks depending on the value you declare, so it’s well worth it in case anything happens!